Home / Compare Health Insurance / Compare health insurance…

 If your family income exceeds the base income threshold, but your own income for MLS purposes is $26,000 or less, you won’t be required to pay the MLS.2

-The Lifetime Health Cover (LHC) loading is designed to encourage Australians to take out hospital cover earlier in life by increasing their hospital premiums by 2% for each year they don’t hold hospital cover following their 31st birthday.
+The Lifetime Health Cover (LHC) loading is designed to encourage Australians to take out hospital cover earlier in life by increasing their hospital premiums by 2% for each year they don’t hold hospital cover after the age of 30.

 For example, say you’re 40 years old and have never held a hospital policy.
 If you choose to take out hospital cover now, you’ll have to pay an additional 20% on top of your base hospital premium.
 For couples, your LHC loading is averaged between you.
 So, if you’re 40 years old and paying a 20% loading, and your partner is 50 years old paying 40%, your loading on a couples health insurance policy would be 30%.